There is an old and wise parable that you may have heard. It goes like this:

 Does this mean we should go out and become ax-murderers because our family has angered us to feed the shadow wolf?
 No, of course not!

 Indulging your shadow wolf is not feeding it in the right way, at the right time.
-Instead, it is depriving power from your light wolf, turning your shadow wolf into a glutton.
+Instead, it is depriving power from your light wolf and turning your shadow wolf into a glutton.ย

 Jumping to extremes is not the answer.

 Thankfully, there is a path that helps us to create this balance.
-It is the path of involution, of inner transformation and inner work.
-And we can roughly divide this path into two parts: light work and shadow work (although both often overlap).
+It is the path of involution, inner transformation, and inner work.
+We can roughly divide this path into two parts: light work and shadow work (although both often overlap).

 Light Work